 Counsel with the Canadian Environmental Law Association (CELA), intervenors at the Divisional Court appeal, reiterated that courts often look to international law principles to interpret domestic legislation.

-Roxie Graystone, who focuses on environmental law and litigation, explains to Law Times that there is obvious concern that the scope of s.18 orders could easily require those with no real connection to the contaminating act to clean up neighbouring contaminated properties.
-However, he agrees it’s clear that the while the polluter pays principle is often the preferred approach, comprehensive environmental regulation must incorporate other principles in order to help ensure a clean environment.
+We explain to Law Times that there is obvious concern that the scope of s.18 orders could easily require those with no real connection to the contaminating act to clean up neighbouring contaminated properties.
+However, we agree it’s clear that the while the polluter pays principle is often the preferred approach, comprehensive environmental regulation must incorporate other principles in order to help ensure a clean environment.
 Those other principles, such as the prevention and precautionary principle, are clearly part of Ontario’s environmental regime and serve to value environmental protection above fault-based liability.

 You can read the full article in the Law Times here.

-If you have any questions regarding the responsibility of contaminant remediation or environmental law, please contact our Roxie Graystone or leave us a comment below.
+If you have any questions regarding the responsibility of contaminant remediation or environmental law, please contact our Disputes & Litigation team.